This page includes both the Constitution and Bylaws on a single page for easy reference.

 ARTICLE III — Executive Committee

 2. More than one-half (1/2) of the membership thereof shall constitute a quorum at all meetings for the transaction of business, except where a larger vote is required by Constitution.
-The Executive Committee by majority vote may agree to allow absentee ballots by mail or telephone.

 3. Except as otherwise provided in the Constitution and By-laws a majority vote of those present at a meeting shall rule.